Buying Extra Virgin Olive Oil

 • There are hundreds (around 800) of olive varieties, with around about 100 popularly used to make olive oils.
 Each has its own taste and sensory characteristics.
 The 'terroir', the care of the grove, the soil and plant health - dozens of factors determine the quality.
 A premium EVOO can be made with just one variety (monovarietal) or be a blend.

-• Premium extra virgin olive oil is the best: studies have shown replacing unhealthy fats (like seed oils and butter) with just 2 tablespoons of EVOO per day improves health.
+• Premium extra virgin olive oil is the best: studies have shown replacing less healthy fats (like seed oils and butter) with just 2 tablespoons of EVOO per day improves health.

 • Producing premium extra virgin olive oil is a complex, highly skilled and costly task.
 For example, early harvest green olives offer more healthy phenols (and extends shelf life), but give significantly less yield than riper black olives that have lost - or oxidised - many of their healthy compounds.